AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes’ new bridge was a success, and his army finally crossed the Hellespont and invaded Greece.
 But Xerxes’ victory was short-lived.
 The Greeks defeated him at the Battle of Salamis, and he was forced to retreat.

 The story of Xerxes and the lashing of the Hellespont is a reminder that even the most powerful people are not immune to the forces of nature.
-It is also a reminder that trying to control things we cannot control is foolish.
+It is also a reminder that attempting to control what we cannot control is futile.

 1814 — by Jacques Louis David — Image by © The Gallery Collection/Corbis